Natsume Sōseki: Personal life

 Sōseki's personal life was marked by turmoil, stemming largely from his chronic physical and mental illnesses.
 From his early thirties, he suffered from severe stomach problems, which culminated in the near-fatal hemorrhage at Shuzenji in 1910 and continued to plague him until his death.
-He was also afflicted by a severe mental disorder, likely bipolar disorder, characterized by periods of intense depression and manic episodes involving paranoid delusions, irascibility, and sometimes violence.
+He was also afflicted by a severe mental disorder, characterized by periods of intense depression and manic episodes involving paranoid delusions, irascibility, and sometimes violence.
+According to John Nathan, Sōseki may have had bipolar disorder.
 These episodes were particularly acute after his return from London and again from 1912 to 1914.

 His relationship with his wife, Kyōko, was often fraught.
 While capable of gentleness when his health was stable, he was frequently a demanding, cold, and abusive husband, especially during his manic phases.
 The family, including their seven children (one of whom, Hinako, died in infancy in 1911), lived in a state of tension, "walking on eggshells" to avoid triggering his anger.
 His eldest daughter, Fude, later recalled him as a "difficult to approach and frightening" father with whom she felt little connection.
 Sōseki himself seemed aware of the distance, acknowledging that he "belonged to the world but not to... the family."
 His closest relationships were often with his male disciples in the Thursday Salon, to whom he acted as a mentor and father figure.

 Despite his difficult personality, Sōseki could be charming and witty among friends.
 He had a deep appreciation for the traditional arts, practicing Noh chanting (utai), calligraphy, and sumi-e (ink wash painting).
 He was also an avid fan of rakugo, the traditional comic storytelling that influenced the humor and to a lesser extent the structure of I Am a Cat.